Additional Image

 They possess a certain quality that made them endearing.
 After seeing a post about them in 2023, I decided to start @Hyraxhub, Hyrax.World, the Hyrax Subreddit, and even developed a few hyrax stuffed animals!

-It’s been an amazing journey, and while I’ve had to take some time off to work on my applications to Business Programs (as seen by a notable dip in Google Trends), I continue to volunteer my time to find new hyraxes to post about, study their strange taxonomies, and develop our communities as the hyrax fans of the world!
+It’s been an amazing journey I continue to volunteer my time to find new hyraxes to post about, study their strange taxonomies, and develop our communities as the hyrax fans of the world!
+With 350,000 followers and counting, @Hyraxhub has become somewhat of a central hub for a lot of hyrax content, and it is very exciting to have so many other hyrax fans joining me on this journey.

 While several accounts already existed for years prior, such as Darren Collins’s @SquiggyTheHyrax and Doop’s @Hyraxheaven, @Hyraxhub remains one of the first hyrax-themed accounts on the internet.